 Still eastbound, somewhere in that run of signage a contractor stuck this non-cutout shield.
 Put it back in the wood chipper.

-Saving the best for last, the EB Marter Ave. jughandle in 1969, courtesy Michael Summa.
+The EB Marter Ave. jughandle in 1969, courtesy Michael Summa.
 That vintage yellow yield sign may date to the construction of the jughandle in the 1930's or so, because yellow yield signs (embossed or otherwise) were out of fashion in the 1950's.

 Onto US 130